wolframalexa/wolframalexa.github.io/_posts/2022-01-10-hardware-interviews.md

 ### Computer Architecture
 Understand generally how computers work: how instructions are handled, how memory is accessed, caching.

 [easy example: what is pipelining, and how does it work?]

 ### Programming
 Not all electrical engineers know how to program, but if you are one of the ones that does, that can be a huge advantage.
-In my interviews, I used C, mostly for embedded applications, and Python, for everythig else.
+In my interviews, I used C, for embedded applications, and Python, for everything else.
 Your code generally doesn't need to compile, but you should understand and explain the choices you are making in the design process.
 At a minimum, I suggest understanding:

 * how the language handles memory (malloc/free in C and static vs dynamic memory)
 * how to declare and use functions